Tom Stannage: Academic career and later life

-Stannage returned to Perth in 1971 to take up a position lecturing in history at UWA and was later appointed Professor of History there.
+Stannage returned to Perth in 1971 to take up a position lecturing in history at UWA and was later appointed professor of history there.

 As the sesquicentennial of Western Australia approached, Stannage was asked to undertake two major works.
 Perth City Council commissioned a history of the city: The People of Perth: A Social History of WA's Capital City (1979).
 UWA Press asked Stannage to edit A New History of Western Australia (1981), an 836-page reference work.
-These acclaimed works and others by Stannage wove together the strands of Aboriginal experience into white settlement and he formulated ways for WA history to be simplified and taught in schools.
+These acclaimed works and others by Stannage wove together the strands of Aboriginal experience into white settlement and he formulated ways for Western Australian history to be simplified and taught in schools.

 In 1991, Stannage was foundation chairman of the Heritage Council of Western Australia.

 He was made a Member of the Order of Australia, for services to the study of history and museum development, in the 1997 Australia Day Honours.
 That same year he won the inaugural Prime Minister's Award for Australian University Teacher of the Year.

 Stannage was appointed a professor and executive dean, Division of Humanities at Curtin University, Perth, in 1999.

 He was one of the recipients of the Centenary Medal, awarded only in 2001, the centenary year of the federation of Australia, to people who had "made a contribution to Australian society or government".

 As a prominent Australian historian, Stannage was invited by federal Minister for Education, Julie Bishop to attend the Australian History Summit, 2006.
 That same year he was on a panel of five to select The West Australian's 100 most influential people in WA.

 Stannage died in Perth on 4 October 2012 at Sir Charles Gairdner Hospital.
 He was in a coma after suffering a heart attack eight days earlier.
 He had two children with his wife.
 Chris, a lawyer, and Katie, an orthopaedic surgeon.

 His older sister, Miriam Stannage (1939–2016), was a prominent artist.